 A limited subsidised public bus service is provided by Yeoman's PLC.
 This is a lifeline for people without cars or for those who wish to travel into Hereford but avoid the awkward and sometimes expensive parking arrangements.
 Current bus services are mostly used by pensioners.
-There are twice weekly services to Hereford (Tuesday and Thursday) from Preston-on-Wye.
+There are twice weekly services to Hereford (Tuesday and Thursday) from 'Shenmore Court to Hereford via Bredwardine and Preston on Wye, the 448 below.

-The other villages have a daily early morning service to Hereford; returning early evening.
+The other villages have a daily early morning service, the 447, from Bredwardine' to Hereford; returning early evening.
 The Wyeside residents agreed that this modest public transport service for the area should be protected and that it could be developed through the use of Community Buses and car sharing.
 Residents of Wyeside can call up Community Wheels (Leominster) or Dore Transport who use voluntary drivers to take people on journeys for Daycare, Medical Appointments, bus and train connections, interviews, social visits or shopping.
 Subsidy by Herefordshire Council for this service has been reduced in line with expenditure cuts.
 Parish Councils can be approached to help with subsidising the service.